-Baker College is approved to train eligible veterans and their dependents under Chapters 10, 30-36, 1606, 1607, and certain other types of veterans' benefits.
-If you are a veteran and would like more information on the Post-9/11 Gl Bill and other veterans' benefits, go to gibill.va.gov.
+Baker College is approved to train eligible veterans and their dependents under Chapters 30, 31, 33, 35, 1606, and certain other types of veterans' benefits.
+If you are a veteran or dependent and would like more information regarding VA benefits, go to www.gibill.va.gov.